aboussakkine-achraf/EMSIPFE/README.md

 ### Frontend Project Structure

-The Angular front-end project is organized around ten main components, each serving a specific purpose and contributing to the overall architecture and maintainability of the application.
+The React front-end project is organized around ten main components, each serving a specific purpose and contributing to the overall architecture and maintainability of the application.

 #### 1. ABOUT US Component